material-components/material-components-web/packages/mdc-animation/README.md

 ### CSS Classes

-Some components have a set typographic style.
-For example, a raised MDC Checkbox enter and exit curves.
+Some components already use a set curve for their animation.
+For example, MDC Checkbox uses deceleration curve for its checkmark animation.

-If you want to animate an element, which is not a Material Design component, you can apply the following CSS classes.
+If you want to animate an element that is not a Material Design component, you can apply the following CSS classes.

 CSS Class | Description
 --- | ---